-Sedona isn’t well known to visitors from outside the United States – but if you’re looking to check out the Grand Canyon, it can be a great option for staying nearby!
+Sedona isn’t well known to visitors from outside the United States.
+This is epic if you’re looking to check out the Grand Canyon, it can be a great option for staying nearby!

-It is also easily reachable from Phoenix and Flagstaff, giving you the opportunity to explore everything else Arizona has to offer.
-Convenient location aside, Sedona is a unique city with beautiful desert scenery and interesting cultural attractions that make it a worthy destination in its own right.
+It is also easily reachable from Phoenix and Flagstaff, allowing you to explore everything else Arizona has to offer.
+Convenient location aside, Sedona is a unique city with beautiful desert scenery and interesting cultural attractions, making it a worthy destination in its own right.
+Plus that pretty little village of Oak Creek – so sweet.

-That’s why I’ve created this guide!
+That’s why I’ve created this guide – I want to help you find where to stay in Sedona for YOU!
 I have listed the five best neighborhoods in and around Sedona, and conveniently categorised them based on what kind of travellers they are best for.
 Whether you’re a family of four or a solo backpacker, I’ve got you covered.

 Tlaquepaque